Ankit-KK/Ankit-KK/README.md

 - He/Him

 ## ⚡ Fun Fact
-- Developed custom algorithms that increased data extraction efficiency by 30%.
+- Developed custom Python scripts to automate the collection and preprocessing of image and video datasets, reducing manual labor by 86%.

 ---